-- 7.19 Table 3 shows the permitted capacity of existing facilities managing recyclates and the identified shortfalls in capacity when compared with projected arisings, at intervals over the Plan period. - 7.20 The amount of materials capable of being recycled is projected to increase by almost 80,000 tonnes per annum by the end of the plan period.
-Table 3 also shows that there is no shortfall in capacity available for managing recyclates during the Plan period.
+- 7.19 Table 3 shows the permitted capacity of existing facilities managing recyclates and the identified shortfalls in capacity when compared with projected arisings, at intervals over the Plan period. - 7.20 The amount of materials capable of being recycled is projected to increase by almost 80,000 90,000 tonnes per annum by the end of the plan period.
+Table 3 highlights a significant potential shortfall in capacity for the management of recyclates of over 250,000 tpa assuming one of the two permitted MRFs is built.
+If both facilities are developed, the shortfall in capacity for managing recyclates would be significantly reduced. also shows that there is no shortfall in capacity available for managing recyclates during the Plan period.
 This is assuming that one of the permitted material recovery facilities becomes operational.
+(MM7.10)